nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    3) Availability
    4) Tags
-* When filling in the details of each member in the CSV file, the Names and Phone fields must be filled while Availability and Tagsfields are optional.
+* When filling in the details of each member in the CSV file, the Names and Phone fields must be filled while Availability and Tags fields are optional.
 * `CSV_FILE_PATH` should be relative to the JAR file location.

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** The details imported from the CSV file will overwrite any existing details of the members.
+**:information_source: Note:** If there happens to be a duplicate member(same name) being imported using the CSV file, the details from the CSV file will overwrite the existing details, except the attendance data.
 </div>

 Examples: